mblokesh/Web_Server_Administration_Tips/Apache2/host-multiple-website.md

 `sudo a2ensite default-ssl.conf`

-Now we install the SSL mod for apache, this instruction pre configure the file /etc/apache2/ports.conf with some line and the important one that say Listen 443.
+**Now we install the SSL mod for apache, this instruction pre configure the file /etc/apache2/ports.conf with some line and the important one that say Listen 443**.

 `sudo a2enmod ssl`